 - a detailed description of the reserve network and how it is managed operationally

-- a showcase of innovative opportunities that the environmental reserves network can bring to the local economy through sustainable nature based tourism, education and research partnerships and culture.
+- a showcase of innovative opportunities that the environment reserves can bring to the local economy through sustainable nature based tourism, education and research partnerships and culture.

-The plan is a reflection of a maturing reserve management approach which is required in response to increased size of the reserve network and added complexity of issues and opportunities such as population growth.
+The plan is a reflection of a maturing reserve management approach which is required in response to an increasing reserve area as new sites are added, and a growing local and visitor population.

-To ensure the plan is implemented and outcomes can be monitored and reported, a details action plan has been included with the following five themes:
+To ensure the plan is implemented and outcomes can be monitored and reported, a detailed action plan has been included with the following five themes:

 - protecting ecosystem service, resilience and livelihood benefits